reuters-graphics/bluprint/README.md

 $ bluprint start
 ```

-The CLI will ask you to pick a bluprint and will guide you through any other information your bluprint needs to finish scaffolding your project.
+The CLI will ask you to pick a bluprint and will guide you through providing any other information your bluprint needs to finish scaffolding your project.

 You can also pass a GitHub repo directly to this command: